 Wire transfers and Automated Clearing House (ACH) payments are two fast, convenient methods of electronic payment that can be used when individuals or organizations are paying Stanford for goods or services.

 ACH payments are efficient, cost effective and preferred over wire transfers when funds can be electronically transferred.
-Typically, a supplier or payee will specify when they wish to be paid by ACH.
 Most governmental agencies transfer funds via ACH when transactions involve large institutions like Stanford.
-ACH payment funds typically arrive the next day.

 Wire transfers are a same-day form of payment.
-Depending on wire type and purpose, please provide the appropriate template to the paying party:
+Depending on wire type and purpose, departments should provide a copy of the appropriate template to the paying party:

 For assistance with sending payments to the Graduate School of Business, contact GSB Finance directly:

-Staff that assist in arranging wire transfer or ACH payments to the university are responsible for ensuring that the incoming payment is properly identified and booked to the correct PTA or PFOO.
-When expecting incoming funds, look for and claim those funds on the Unidentified Receipts and Branch Deposits portal.
-For more information, please refer to the Topic Overview: Claim Unidentified Receipts and Branch Deposits.
+Employees that assist a third-party in arranging a wire transfer or an ACH payment to the university are responsible for ensuring that the incoming payment is properly identified and booked to the correct Project, Task, Award, and Expenditure Type (PTAE) or Project, Fund/Award, and Object Code (PFO).
+When expecting incoming funds, look for and claim those funds on the Deposits and Receipts Manager system from the Oracle Financials home page, Navigator menu.

 Accounts and Sub-Accounts: